CLASSIC FILMS NOT TO BE MISSED by suebob

 A rare breed in Hollywood, a provocative discussion of scientific belief vs. religious belief.

-R* is the rate of formation of stars in the galaxy
+R is the average rate of star formation per year in our galaxy

 Jonny Quest (The Classic Episodes)